zont/gulp-usemin/README.md

 #####0.2.2
 - allow gulp-usemin to work with minified source HTML (by CWSpear)
 - fixed alternate path bug (by CWSpear)
-- add assetDir option (by pursual)
+- add assetsDir option (by pursual)
 - add rev option (by pursual)

 #####0.2.1